KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ### 4.19 The Function of Suffering

-Suffering is the **felt experience of disunity**.
+Suffering is the **felt experience of dissonance**.

 It arises when a being’s awareness
-becomes divided from Source.
+becomes divided within itself,
+losing orientation toward deeper coherence.

 It occurs when Archeus and Noeüs
-are buried beneath the strata
-of embodiment or entropy.
+fail to transmit cleanly
+through embodied strata,
+or when inverse structures
+simulate their function
+through entropic distortion.

 And yet —
 suffering plays a **catalytic role**